bright/new-www/content/blog/how-to-alter-large-mysql-tables-on-production.md

 "if it works" - because in some cases - i.e. you have *FTS index* created - you will be not able to do so

-#### Use Percona Tools to update the table
+#### Use Percona Toolkit to update the table

+In the case mentioned above, if you have an FTS index created over the table, there is a need to perform the migration some other way.
+The other way, in this case, is [Percona Toolkit](https://www.percona.com/software/database-tools/percona-toolkit):

+> Percona Toolkit is a collection of advanced open source command-line tools, developed and used by the Percona technical staff, that are engineered to perform a variety of MySQL®, MariaDB®, MongoDB®, and PostgreSQL server and system tasks that are too difficult or complex to perform manually

-[pt-online-schema-change](https://www.percona.com/doc/percona-toolkit/3.0/pt-online-schema-change.html) allows you to alter a table’s structure without blocking reads or writes.
+In our scenario, [pt-online-schema-change](https://www.percona.com/doc/percona-toolkit/3.0/pt-online-schema-change.html) allows you to alter a table’s structure without blocking reads or writes.
+In the following paragraphs, I described how it works.

 **Do not use this tool before reading its documentation and checking your backups carefully**